-٠, ears ,

-Buildings 30 to 40

-Office furniture and equipment 5 to 7

-Vehicles 5 to 7
+Years Buildings Office furniture and equipment Vehicles Tanks and plant equipment 5 to 7 5 to 7

-Tanks and plant equipment 7 to 50

 Marketable Securities

 Investments in marketable equity securities are classified as available for sale and are carried at their fair market value.
 Unrealized gains and losses are recorded as a separate component of stockholders' equity.
 The aggregate cost of the marketable equity securities was \$65 at September 30, 1999 and 2000 and at December 31, 2000.